 Starch appears to have the sole function of carbon and energy storage, accessible to support other metabolic and physiological functions.
 While there are uncertainties about the accessibility of all starch reserves for supporting tree metabolism, evidence suggests that trees can remobilize almost all starch reserves in leaves and stem wood at different time scales and in response to perturbations (19, 51, 52).
 This indicates that most starch pools may be entirely accessible to support metabolism during stressful conditions or recovery from perturbations.

 Estimating the age of starch using 14C could be the best proxy for the mean age of the NSC to estimate the metabolic safety margin in mature trees.
 Starch dynamics may serve as a metabolic integrator of the tree's carbon dynamics and overall metabolism (53).
 It is possible to isolate starch for 14C analysis using enzymatic extraction methods, paying special attention to avoid contamination with exogenous carbon.
 Alternatively, estimating the age of soluble carbon using 14C may be viable.
-Soluble carbon is easier to extract than starch, although it may not represent 100% of the accessible reserves, if we assume a fast interchange between all soluble carbon (sugars, proteins, tannins, etc) and starch reserves in the sampled organ, the age of soluble carbon would also be a good approximation to the NSC mean age.
+Soluble carbon is easier to extract than starch, although it may not represent 100% of the accessible reserves, if we assume a fast exchange between all soluble carbon (sugars, proteins, tannins, etc) and starch reserves in the sampled organ, the age of soluble carbon would also be a good approximation to the NSC mean age.
 We propose the use of 14C measurements of starch as the best proxy for NSC mean age in storage compartments, but soluble carbon analysis may also provide valuable information if starch isolation is not feasible.

 Assuming cell respiration is a priority over growth, changes in the age composition of emitted CO2 would be more sensitive to changes in the metabolic conditions of trees following stress or perturbations than the age composition of carbon allocated to growth.
 Therefore, 14C analysis of respired CO2 would be a good proxy for the transit time of accessible NSC stored in any tree organ.
 We hypothesize that the metabolic safety margin for mature trees would be more informative if the mean age of NSC and mean transit times are estimated from stored starch pools and respired CO2, respectively, in stem wood or roots.